Andrew-Habib/CodePalz/README.md

 Credits:
 Ania Kubów: https://www.youtube.com/watch?v=Q70IMS-Qnjk
+- Ultimate Tinder Clone Tutorial
 - Used as tutorial for general structure of code and understanding
+- Used outline code for some parts of client and server code

 # Getting Started with Create React App